-Born Gianna Richelle Salvato, the fiery redhead now known as Gigi Rich grew up listening to Alicia Keys and Amy Winehouse as a quiet, shy Jersey girl who spent time watching old movies, reading Madame Bovary and Lolita, and playing with her big sister’s makeup.
+Born Gianna Richelle Salvato, the fiery redhead, now known as Gigi Rich, grew up listening to Alicia Keys and Amy Winehouse as a quiet, shy Jersey girl who spent time watching movies, reading a good book, and writing in her journal.

-Growing up in Freehold, New Jersey, Gigi wrote her first song at age 13 which went on to top the Songwriter’s Circle charts for several months.
-Building on this success, she won Amateur Night at The Apollo Theater and was also selected by Bill Seidman to participate in the BMI sponsored professional songwriters workshop.
-As a true testament of her ambition, she graduated high school at age 16, has attended classes at Juilliard, and is taking online courses at Berklee College of Music, all while maintaining a busy rehearsal, performance and writing schedule.
+Growing up in Freehold, New Jersey, Gigi wrote her first song at age 13, which went on to top the Songwriter’s Circle charts for several months.
+Building on this success, she won Amateur Night at The Apollo Theater and was also selected by Bill Seidman to participate in the BMI-sponsored professional songwriters workshop.
+As a true testament of her ambition, she graduated high school at age 16, has attended classes at Juilliard, and is taking online courses at Berklee College of Music, all while maintaining a busy writing, recording and performance schedule.

 Gigi has faced her share of adversity.
 Though still difficult to talk about, overcoming the loss of her older sister at the age of 8 has greatly shaped her life.
 This unthinkable tragedy pushed Gigi to completely immerse herself in creating music and made her a stronger, more thoughtful person with poise and maturity beyond her years.